Top 10 Best Decades for TV Shows

 Hannah Montana, That's So Raven.

-2010s The 2010s were marked by the dominance of streaming services, leading to a boom in original content from platforms like Netflix and Hulu.
+The 2010s were marked by the dominance of streaming services, leading to a boom in original content from platforms like Netflix and Hulu.
 Prestige dramas such as Game of Thrones and Breaking Bad defined the era.
+Peak TV contributed to a surge in critically acclaimed series across dozens of networks and services.

 They should have stayed at number 2.